 Exhibit 6 Oversights of Administering Entities performed by the AICPA Oversight Task Force

-For the years 2022 and 2023, an OTF member performed an oversight of each of the following AEs.
-The oversight results are available on the AICPA's website.
+For the years 2022 - 2024, an OTF member performed an oversight of each of the following AEs.
+The most recent oversight results are available on the AICPA's website.